ymniquet/eQuimageLab/src/equimagelab/docs/source/image.rst

 where :math:`l \in [0, 1]` is a linear R, G, or B component and :math:`s` is the corresponding sRGB component.

-Linear RGB images can be converted into sRGB images with the :py:meth:`Image.sRGB <equimagelab.equimage.image_colorspaces.MixinImage.sRGB>` method, and sRGB images into lRGB images with the :py:meth:`Image.lRGB <equimagelab.equimage.image_colorspaces.MixinImage.lRGB>` method.
+Linear RGB images can be converted into sRGB images with the :py:meth:`Image.sRGB() <equimagelab.equimage.image_colorspaces.MixinImage.sRGB>` method, and sRGB images into lRGB images with the :py:meth:`Image.lRGB() <equimagelab.equimage.image_colorspaces.MixinImage.lRGB>` method.

 .. note::

   In principle, a linear RGB image shall be converted into a sRGB image before processing.
-As this amounts (roughly) to a power law stretch, which would ultimately be lumped with the midtone or generalized hyperbolic stretches applied later, this conversion is often dropped out, and the lRGB image is direcly "imported" in the sRGB color space of the screen (that is, setting :math:`s\equiv l`). eQuimageLab actually does so, since all files are loaded as sRGB images by default, irrespective of their color profile (see `Image I/O`_ above).
+As this amounts (roughly) to a power law stretch, which would ultimately be lumped with the midtone or generalized hyperbolic stretches applied later, this conversion is often dropped out, and the lRGB image is direcly "imported" in the sRGB color space of the screen (that is, setting :math:`s\equiv l`). eQuimageLab actually does so, since all files are loaded as sRGB images by default, irrespective of their color profile (see `Loading and saving images`_ above).
 This can, however, change the color balance of the image.
-If you wish to make a proper conversion of a lRGB into a sRGB image, use the :py:meth:`Image.sRGB <equimagelab.equimage.image_colorspaces.MixinImage.sRGB>` method:
+If you wish to make a proper conversion of a lRGB into a sRGB image, use the :py:meth:`Image.sRGB() <equimagelab.equimage.image_colorspaces.MixinImage.sRGB>` method:

   .. code-block:: ipython3